 NUMBER space would not be effective.

-For this reason, in order to presplit range-sharded tables, you must explicitly specify the split points.
-These explicit split points can be specified as shown below.
+For this reason, in order to presplit range-sharded tables, you must explicitly specify the split points, as per the following example:

 CREATE TABLE customers ( customer_id bpchar NOT NULL, company_name character varying(40) NOT NULL, contact_name character varying(30), contact_title character varying(30), address character varying(60), city character varying(15), region character varying(15), postal_code character varying(10), country character varying(15), phone character varying(24), fax character varying(24), PRIMARY KEY (customer_id ASC) ) SPLIT AT VALUES ((1000), (2000), (3000), ... );